RKNF404/chromium-hardening-guide/README.md

 Full disclosure, I am a frequent contributor to Trivalent.
 This wouldn't affect my opinion of it anyway, as it is currently.
 The explanation is below.
 \
 Essentially, this is Vanadium for desktop Linux, somewhat literally.
+Do note that despite getting as close as possible, it does not match to Vanadium currently due to poor security in the desktop Linux ecosystem and a lack of availability of hardware security features like MTE.
 Many patches from Vanadium that are not Android-specific are used.
 Not only that, it expands on many desktop and Linux-centric hardening.
 Additionally, due to a decent amount of automation work, weekly updates are often shipped same-day as upstream or the day after, at a very consistent pace.
 \
 Beyond that, I won't go too in depth because it will sound more like marketing than a "review"... which I guess these are now... so just know, it's good.
 Use.